TurboWarp/packager-extras/README.md

 pyinstaller --noconsole --onefile --noconfirm --add-data 'third-party;third-party' app.py
 ```

 Some third-party executables are included inside the repository in the `third-party` folder.
-See the relavent "readme" documents in each folder for more information.
+See the relavent "README.txt" documents in each folder for more information.